 It's your experience.
 Make the most of it.

-- Meet with your academic adviser and faculty mentor to discuss core curriculum and
+- Meet with your academic advisor and faculty mentor to discuss core curriculum and your graduation plan.

 - Use Banner Self-Service to run a Degree Evaluation.